viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 Windows 11 enables IT professionals to move to the cloud while consistently enforcing security policies.
 Windows 11 provides expanded support for group policy administrative templates (ADMX-backed policies) in cloud-native device management solutions like Microsoft Intune, enabling IT professionals to easily apply the same security policies to both on-premises and remote devices.

+Customers have asked for App Control for Business (previously called *Windows Defender Application Control*) to support manage installer for a long time.
+Now it's possible to enable allowlisting of Win32 apps to proactively reduce the number of malware infections.

 [!INCLUDE [learn-more](includes/learn-more.md)]

 - [What is Microsoft Intune][LINK-12]